omeatai/My-Tutorials/courses/RE1.md

 # #End  </details>

 <details>
-  <summary>187. useImperativeHandle Hook</summary>
+  <summary>77. useImperativeHandle Hook</summary>

+# useImperativeHandle Hook

-useImperativeHandle enables the Child state to be changed by the Parent.
+- useImperativeHandle enables the Child state to be changed by the Parent.
 It calls a function from the Parent component that is defined in the Child component.

-UseImperativeHandle.js:
+# UseImperativeHandle.js:

 ```js
 import { useRef } from "react";